netdata/netdata/backends/README.md

 - `hostname = my-name`, is the hostname to be used for sending data to the backend server.
 By default this is `[global].hostname`.

-- `prefix = netdata`, is the prefix to add to all metrics.
+- `prefix = Netdata`, is the prefix to add to all metrics.

 - `update every = 10`, is the number of seconds between sending data to the backend.
 Netdata will add some randomness to this number, to prevent stressing the backend server when many Netdata servers send